Frequently Asked Property Investment Questions

 Whether you are a seasoned investor or a first time overseas buyer, there are always questions to ask.
 Here are some which get asked regularly.
 These answers are not intended to cover every angle of property investing and buying, just to give you a feel for things.
 We do, after all, guide clients through the buying process.

-And let’s not forget certain skills are needed that unfortunately not everyone has.
+And let’s not forget certain skills are needed.
 Negotiating the property price for one, or even knowing whether it is a fair price.
-Then there is the question of familiarity with the buying process, getting the timings right, mastering the detail of the terms and conditions of the contract, knowing how to sort out the finance, setting things up to rent out and so on, as well as dealing with issues that arise during the buying process or snagging phase, to name a few, or what lawyers or rental agents are good to work with in-country.
+Then there is the question of familiarity with the buying process, getting the timings right, mastering the detail of the terms and conditions of the contract, knowing how to sort out the finance, as well as dealing with issues that arise during the buying process or snagging phase.

 A good agent can help with all these things.

-A: In layman’s terms it is checking things out.
-If you don’t check out the property you are buying, then there is a danger the transaction could go very wrong.
+In layman’s terms it is checking things out.
+If you don’t check out the property you are buying, then there is a danger the transaction could go wrong.
 Due diligence is best done at different levels.
 First at a country level, then location within that country, the property itself, the vendor and the contract set up, in broad terms.
+A suitably qualified lawyer or Notary do the legal checks for you but it is advisable for you to do some of your own research to make sure you are comfortable prior to this.

 Which country or location best suits your needs, risk profile, capital growth and income level ambitions?
 What’s the level of infrastructure and economic growth?